Family Caregiving Leave Cap

-The use of Family Caregiving Leave requires that the employee’s immediate family member is ill or injured as defined below and the employee’s presence is needed to provide care of and necessary attention to the immediate family member.
+Family Caregiving Leave can be used 1) when an employee's immediate family member is ill or injured and 2) the employee must be present to provide care of and necessary attention to their family member.
 Both criteria must be met for the employee to use Family Caregiving Leave.

-The maximum usage per year of Family Caregiving Leave includes the current calendar year allowance of up to 40 hours (pro-rated for part-time), as well as any unused allowance from the previous calendar year, up to 80 hours in total (pro-rated for part-time).
+Eligible employees can use up to 40 hours of Family Caregiving Leave (prorated for part-time) every calendar year.
+They also can use any unused allowance from the previous calendar year, up to 80 hours in total (pro-rated for part-time).

-Ill or injured means that the family member has a health, medical, physical or mental condition or impairment, or has been injured through some form of mishap or accident.
+Ill or injured: The family member has health, medical, physical, or mental condition or impairment or has been injured through some form of mishap or accident.

-- the health/medical treatment or visit would be compromised, or communication with the health care practitioner would be significantly diminished.
+- A health/medical treatment or visit would be compromised, or communication with the health care practitioner would be significantly diminished

-Immediate family means the employee's spouse/domestic partner, children, grandchildren, foster children, stepchildren, legal wards, parents, grandparents, foster parents, stepparents, brothers, foster brothers, stepbrothers, sons-in-law, brothers-in-law, sisters, foster sisters, stepsisters, daughters-in-law, sisters-in-law, aunts, uncles, nieces, nephews, first cousins, corresponding relatives of the employee's spouse/domestic partner and other persons who are members of the employee's household.
+Immediate family: The employee's spouse/domestic partner, children, grandchildren, foster children, stepchildren, legal wards, parents, grandparents, foster parents, stepparents, brothers, foster brothers, stepbrothers, sons-in-law, brothers-in-law, sisters, foster sisters, stepsisters, daughters-in-law, sisters-in-law, aunts, uncles, nieces, nephews, first cousins, corresponding relatives of the employee's spouse/domestic partner, and other persons who are members of the employee's household.

 Clarifications and Examples